KalinAtSnow/frontend-final/README.md

 ## Nov 9
 I got everything up to some degree, I still need to seed the database with a little bit more usable data (images mainly, but i'm working on that) I have the start of being able to show cards, I need to figure out how I want to filter/display them fully for next time as well.
 I feel like I'm almost starting down the route of 90% of the way done with everything because I'm not exactly sure how everything will look just yet (and how reliant everything is on images which is the hardest part right now).
 Though, I did lay out some groundwork for future days and it might end up changing what I had planned with it.
 Automate things rather than manually make them like I had planned.

+## Nov 14
+I'm going to be adding a little more after completing this, but I wanted to get this done and turned in before I forget.. getting secrets/api to communicate with the frontend set up properly with my db took a lot longer than it likely should have (partially due to me not realizing that I was trying to access the wrong site for almost 2 hours).
+Because of this I wasn't able to get some things in like I wanted to.
+I put in some local state storage to hold my cards that I can get, but I don't think that I am using/implementing it correctly, its still something that I have almost no idea on how to do properly.
+I have implemented Toasts but there's almost no place that they can be used as of right now - they do show up when you can't pull anything from the db as I saw very frequently testing it out.

+I do have some error handling (once again, very familiar with the page).
+Its not ideal at the moment because it locks you out from seeing everything else but I will be working on that as I go.
+Network calls now officially work again on k8s with my CI fully working after figuring out my secrets bug (the spaces in are very important {{ secrets.key }}).
+I haven't had time to put tests in like I had planned for this week, let alone in the pipeline so that will have to be bumped to next week.
+I don't have any reuable (input) components, but I prob could for the colored bars as I am using those on multiple pages.
+Authentication works locally, on k8s I redirect back to localhost even though I have a redirect back to k8s so I'm not sure what's up there.
+No auth locked pages yet - that will come next time when I start implementing an inventory page.